DEAD090/Instagram-trend-pakistan-2025/README.md

 # Instagram-trend-pakistan-2025
 # 🇵🇰 Instagram Trend Analysis — 2025 (Jan–Apr)
 ## “Day in My Life — Student Edition” Trend in Pakistan
-**By [Your Name]** — A-Level Student, Pakistan
+**By Muhammad Rahim Omer** — A-Level Student, Pakistan
-*Data Analytics Portfolio Project for University Applications (US & Ireland)*
+*Data Analytics Portfolio Project for My University Application*

 ---

 ## 🎯 Objective
 To analyze the most viral Instagram trend in Pakistan in early 2025 — the *“Day in My Life — Student Edition”* Reels — and uncover:
 > What drives engagement?
-Which universities dominate?
-What time/day performs best?
-What makes a “viral” student diary?
+> Which universities dominate?
+>  What time/day performs best?
+> What makes a “viral” student diary?

 ---